noahmiller/IterativeMigration/README.md

 # IterativeMigration

 IterativeMigration is a simple class for migrating a Core Data store along a series of models.
-It is an example for a companion blog post.
+It is an example for a companion blog post, [Mixing Inferred and Custom Core Data Migrations](http://blog.artlogic.com/2013/07/12/iterative-core-data-migrations/).

 ## License